- LRH is a 232,000 sq. ft. facility that rests in heart of a 252-acre campus.

-- The hospital facility was built in 1999-2001 at a cost of $32M.
-All equipment, patients and staff were moved into the new facility in January, 2001 in 2 days.
+- The hospital facility was built from 1999-2001 at a cost of $32M.
+All equipment, patients, and staff were moved into the new facility in January 2001 in 2 days.

 - The Medical Office Building was built in 2010 at a cost of $80M adding 62,000 square feet which increased the total site size by one-third.
 Additionally, the building is heated and cooled by 48 geothermal wells.
 The Same Day Surgery wing was also added.